 If you have been claiming tax credits and claim universal credit during the same tax year, then HMRC will stop your tax credit award with effect from the day before your universal credit entitlement starts.
 The way your tax credit award for the year is calculated is based on the same principles explained on this page but the income figures used may be calculated in a different way.
-See our universal credit and stopping tax credits section for more information.
+See Universal credit and stopping tax credits for more information.

 This section of the site gives a brief overview of how tax credits awards are calculated.
 For more detailed information, including information about how claims were calculated in previous years, visit the following pages on our website for advisers: